- 1 What is a Depreciation?

 • Legal or other description.

-The decline in the usefulness of the asset may be caused by abnormal factors such as accidents due to fire, earthquake, floods, etc. Accidental loss is permanent but not continuing or gradual.
+The decline in the usefulness of the asset may be caused by abnormal factors such as accidents due to fire, earthquakes, floods, etc. Accidental loss is permanent but not continuing or gradual.
 For example, a car that has been repaired after an accident will not fetch the same price in the market even if it has not been used.

 Need for Depreciation